SLP Program FAQ

 What is the application deadline?

 Admission is granted one time per year.
 Full-time students will be accepted for summer admission and will begin a strict sequence of study in the summer.
 The admission deadline for each Summer the preceding 1st of February each year.
-Applications must be verified by CSDCAS and received by Monmouth University by February 1 each year; verification typically takes one month.
+Applications must be submitted on CSDCAS by February 1 each year.

 How long does it take to complete the program?